shobeiry/jalali/README.md

 ## shobeiry/jalali

- - Jalali Calendar Is A Solar Calendar That Was Used In Persia, Variants Of Which Today Are Still In Use In Iran As Well As Afghanistan.
+ - Jalali calendar is a solar calendar that was used in Persian, variants of which today are still in use in Iran as well as Afghanistan.
 [Read more on Wikipedia](http://en.wikipedia.org/wiki/Jalali_calendar) or see [Calendar Converter](http://www.fourmilab.ch/documents/calendar/).

 ## Basic Usage
 For Start Import `Jalalian` Library To Your Code Then Use: